juanjoneri/Lifelog-Data-Analysis/README.md

 # Lifelog-data-analysis
 ![Icon of the app](http://juanjoneri.me/img/Lifelog/lifelog_ic_launcher.png)
 ## Personal Android app project to keep track of every day expenses
+ - Keep track of expenses, activities, routines.
+ - Backup them using Dropbox API
+ - Easily Analyze .db SQL generated database in you pc *Personally I use Mathematica*

 ### Let some image of the user interface speak from themselves